 Clicking Yes or No just makes the box disappear—no opportunity to provide further feedback is provided.

-Aim to attract as many upvotes and Yes answers as possible through your answers.
+Create quality answers that will attract as many upvotes and Yes answers as possible.

-Quora also takes into account “how trustworthy voters are in a given topic”.
+Note though that Quora doesn't take the voting stats at face value, and also takes into account “how trustworthy voters are in a given topic”.